Learn how to write a freelance writer bio that lands clients.

 4. Use Keywords for Your Niche

 Choose keywords that illustrate exactly what you do.
-Many people found me because I included that I wrote for business in the security industry and had law enforcement experience.
+Many people found me because I included that I wrote for security businesses and had many years of experience in law enforcement.

 Do you specialize in technical writing or financial writing?
 Do you write case studies or white papers?
 Think of words that your ideal client would search for.

-Here is an example of a freelance writer bio with some keywords thrown in:
+Here is an example of a bio with some keywords thrown in:

 Sharon May writes SEO-optimized blog articles for businesses in the Cannabis industry.
 She’s written articles for Cannabis Daily and Cannabis Times as well as 123 Daily News.
-Sharon also provides ghostwriting services, web content and coaches other freelance writers.
+Sharon also provides ghostwriting services, and editing, and coaches other writers.

 These, of course, are made-up publications, but you get the gist.